This Day In Music: July 12

 July 12, 2020 ~ Swamp pop, country, rockabilly singer, guitarist Rod Bernard, full name Rodney Ronald Louis Bernard, passed away in New Iberia, Louisiana, USA ~ Cited as a major influence by artists such as CC Adcock, Marc Broussard, Zachary Richard.
 Formed the 1960s swamp-pop band the Shondells with Warren Storm and Skip Stewart.
 As a solo artist turned to country by the 1970s.
 Especially acclaimed for his 1976 album Boogie In Black & White, a collaboration with Clifton Chenier considered a landmark album for its blend of Cajun and black Creole influences ~ Bernard was born in 1940

 July 12, 2019 ~ Country guitarist, singer, songwriter Russell Smith, full name Howard Russell Smith, passed away in Franklin, Tennessee, USA ~ Lead singer of the Amazing Rhythm Aces.
 Member of Run C&W. Released a handful of solo albums, starting with his eponymous Russell Smith debut album in 1978.
 As a solo artist best known for his 1989 I Wonder What She's Doing Tonight single.
-Found his biggest success as a songwriter, penning or co-penning songs for Randy Travis (Look Heart No Hands), T Graham Brown (Don't Go To Strangers), Don Williams (Heartbeat In The Darkness), Ricky Van Shelton (Keep It Between The Lines), Mel McDaniel (Big Ole Brew), and others ~ Smith was born in 1949
+Found his biggest success as a songwriter, penning or co-penning songs for Randy Travis (Look Heart No Hands), T Graham Brown (Don't Go To Strangers), Don Williams (Heartbeat In The Darkness), Ricky Van Shelton (Keep It Between The Lines), and Mel McDaniel (Big Ole Brew) ~ Smith was born in 1949

 July 12, 2015 ~ Singer, songwriter Javier Krahe, full name Francisco Javier Krahe de Salas, passed away in Zahara de los Atunes, Spain ~ As a songwriter strongly influenced by Georges Brassens and Leonard Cohen.
 Member of La Mandragora alongside Joaquin Sabina and Alberto Pérez.
 As a solo artist has well over a dozen albums to his name, starting with Valle De Lagrimas released in 1980 ~ Krahe de Salas was born in 1944